 A Guide for Parents on Assessment and Treatment

-A guide for parents about ASAP assessment and treatment.
+A guide for parents on assessment and treatment.

 Parents seeking assessment or treatment for their teens often have questions about the process.
 This guide for parents includes information that parents have told us helped them to make a treatment decision.